jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

   $$dBFS = 20 * log_{10}(R)$$

   Just like SPL, a +6 dBFS increase means that the amplitude of the signal has doubled.
-When using two Butterworth filters to build a crossover, the amplitude response of their passband will be -3 dB, which is the crossover point of both filters.
+When using two Butterworth filters to build a crossover, the amplitude response at the crossover frequency will be -3 dB, which is the crossover point of both filters.
 Since they both share the same amplitude response at this specific frequency, the combined amplitude response will double.
-Knowing that doubling the amplitude results in a +6 dB increase, the combined amplitude response will be +3 dB (-3 + 6).
+Knowing that doubling the amplitude results in a +6 dB increase (as discussed above), the combined amplitude response will be +3 dB (-3 + 6).

   </div>
 </details>

 ## The standard frequency splitter

 Nowadays, most frequency splitters are using Linkwitz–Riley filters.
 Unlike traditional Butterworth filters, their combined frequency response is perfectly flat when used in a crossover.
 They can simply be obtained by cascading two traditional Butterworth filters.
-By doing so, the amplitude response at the passband becomes -6 dB instead of -3 dB, which results in a combined amplitude response of 0 dB at the crossover point.
+By doing so, the amplitude response at the crossover frequency becomes -6 dB instead of -3 dB, which results in a combined amplitude response of 0 dB at the crossover point.

-{% include image.html path="posts/1-frequency-splitter/2-linkwitz-riley.svg" path-detail="posts/1-frequency-splitter/2-linkwitz-riley.svg" alt="Linkwitz-Riley crossover" %}
+{% include image.html path="posts/1-frequency-splitter/2-linkwitz-riley.svg" path-detail="posts/1-frequency-splitter/2-linkwitz-riley.svg" width="50%" alt="Linkwitz-Riley crossover" %}

 In other words, the crossover behaves like an all-pass filter, meaning that only the phase response is (smoothly) changed.
 When using filters with more aggressive slopes, the phase change can be heard by simply duplicating the dry frequency splitter a few times.
 However, in practice, this should be a non-issue for most people since processing is being applied to each band and the processing often messes with the phase itself.
 Also, when using a single frequency splitter at a time (general use case), this phase change can't be heard by the untrained ear.

+There are a lot of people arguing online that such a phase shift will wreck your mix.
+Yet, most are proposing solutions such as the one discussed in this post (the Multiplier splitter), which are even worst.
+There are indeed some phase implications of using Linkwitz-Riley crossovers (which will be discussed in another blog post), but the consensus is that you shouldn't care.
+They are an industry standard and have been used for decades for this exact purpose.
+For mastering or phase-sensitive work, plugins will usually opt for more CPU-intensive methods such as linear phase filters to preserve phase as much as possible, as we will see later in this post.

 Here are some frequency splitting VST plugins that are using Linkwitz–Riley filters: